nestjs/docs.nestjs.com/content/cli/usages.md

 core version : 10.0.0
 ```

-A warning message could be displayed in the case where NestJS packages are not of the same version.
+A warning message could be displayed in the case where NestJS packages are not in the same version.
+Do note that this isn't true to all `@nestjs/*` packages.

 ```bash
 ...